venkatasai24/SocialNetwork/README.md

 - User information: Users can get information about their account, such as the number of friends.
 - Saving and Retrieving Data: The project allows users to save their social network data to a file and retrieve it later for continued usage.

+## Retrieving Past Data
+If you have previously saved social network data, you can retrieve it by following these steps:

+- Ensure that the data file (VS_SocialNetwork_data.txt) is present in the project directory.
+- The program will read the data from the file and populate the social network with the saved information.

 ## Getting Started

 To run the social network project, follow these steps: